 Students can withdraw from a course until the mid-semester date and have a “W” show up on their transcript.
 The W will stay on the transcript even if the student repeats the course.
 However, a bad grade, even if it is replaced in the UMass GPA by a better grade from a course repeat, also stays on the transcript.
 Tufts/Cummings Veterinary College uses both grades when they recalculate student GPAs.
 Thus, withdrawing from a course because the student is overloaded with credits that semester can be a better option than taking a bad grade.
 It is a better strategy to focus on getting good grades in the major required courses and withdraw from GenEd or elective courses.
 If the student is planning to apply to veterinary or graduate school, they do not want to give the impression that they can’t handle multiple challenging science courses (e.g. taking a W in Organic Chemistry and retaking it in the summer).
 Students can obtain the course change form from outside 427Z ISB, the Registrar’s office, or at the CNS Advising Center 220 Morrill II, have their instructor sign it, and return it to the Registrar by the mid-semester date.
 Students wishing to withdraw after the mid-semester date must petition the CNS Advising Committee using the Late Withdrawal Petition Form.
 Instructors don’t have the power to grant late withdrawals.

-20. How does the pass/fail option work?
+22. How does the pass/fail option work?
 The pass/fail option is designed to let you take challenging courses without worrying about their impact on your GPA.
-However, you can’t take a course required for your major or a general education course pass/fail.
+However, you can’t take a course required for your major or a general education course as pass/fail.
 Only one elective course per semester can be taken pass/fail—if two or more pass/fail options are taken in one semester, SPIRE will convert one of them back to a letter grade basis without informing you.
 You must choose the pass/fail option by the mid-semester “W” date.
 The professor will still assign you a grade.
 If you get a good grade in the course that will improve your GPA; the grade will appear on your transcript.
 If the grade does not increase your GPA, it will not be used in computing your GPA and a P or F will appear on your transcript.
+Details regarding use of this option may be found here and in the Academic Regulations handbook.

-23. What do I need to graduate from UMass?
+26. What is required to graduate from UMass?
 You must earn 120 credits; complete your general education, college and major requirements, and earn a 2.0 GPA in your major and a 2.0 GPA overall.
 You can track these requirements in your Academic Requirements Report (left side of SPIRE student center).
 Click “Expand all” at the top to see all of the details.

 You can repeat a course to replace a grade of C- or below once.
 However, if you wish to retake it another time, even if the grade is a C- or below, you must request permission from the academic dean.
-It is now likely that permission to take a course a third time will be denied.
 If you have failed a course required for graduation or can’t progress in a Biology or Chemistry series because you don’t have the minimum grade required, then you should consider changing your major.

 The College of Natural Sciences Career Center is now on Handshake, the leading career platform.
 Handshake allows you to find internships, jobs and co-ops, and to get personal recommendations of opportunities based on your interests, skills, major, location preferences, and search history.
 In addition, Handshake will tell you about all UMass Amherst recruiting events, career fairs, workshops and other helpful career resources.